ray of hope’s Journey

 Though this was an exciting time, it was wrought with spiritual warfare from all sides both Stateside and in Uganda.

-In May 2019, the building was completed just in time to welcome the first Birthplace birth - baby Hope.
+The building was completed in May, just in time to welcome the first Birthplace birth.

 The first baby ever born at The Birthplace was baby Hope.
 Though it was a whirlwind inaugural birth that required full resuscitation of baby, it was the beginning seed of all that Ray of Hope Medical Missions and the Hope Centre campus in Uganda would grow into.